adharshchottu/upsc-notes/content/blog/ancient-indian-history.md

 * Elongated ear

 Thus, the Gandhara School of Art can be said to be an influence and culmination of both Indian as well as foreign traditions due to its strategic location.

+## The age of the Guptas

+### The Gupta kings

+In the 4th century A. D. a powerful dynasty - the Gupta dynasty - arose in Magadha.
+There were great achievements in the cultural fields during this period.
+Hence this period is described as a "Golden Age".
+The dynasty became important under Chandragupta 1 who married a Lichchhavi princess.
+Under his son, Samugrdagupta, the kingdom became very powerful and extended as far as the modern regions of western Uttar Pradesh and Delhi.
+He also campaigned in the east, the Deccan and the south and defeated many kings.
+However, all the territories he conquered were not added to his empire.
+Because of this, the Gupta empire was not as large as that of the Mauryas.
+Chandragupta 2 or Vikramaditya fought against the Shakas in western India.
+He maintained friendly relations with the kings of the Deccan and the South.
+He is famous for his patronage of literature and arts.
+The empire declined in the 5th century under weak rulers.
+The Hunas, a central Asian people, attacked India and established their kingdom.
+These people became a part of the Indian population.
+Gupta's administration differed from that of the Mauryas in many ways.
+The governors of provinces were more independent.
+The officers were later paid their salaries in land revenue and not in cash.
+Under the weak rulers the governors behaved like independent kings and later, after the fall of the Guptas, became independent rulers.
+In the administration of the districts, the governors were assisted by district councils.